atikul-islam-sajib/Software/README.md

 				Here are some of the common issues that PyChecker and python-tester can help you detect:
 				--------------------------------------------------------------------------------------------------------------------

-			        1. Undefined variables: PyChecker can detect when you try to use a variable that has not been defined in your code.
+			        1. Undefined variables: It can detect when you try to use a variable that has not been defined in your code.

-				2. Unused variables: PyChecker can detect when you define a variable but never use it in your code.
+				2. Unused variables: It can detect when you define a variable but never use it in your code.

-				3. Unused imports: PyChecker can detect when you import a module but never use any of its functions or classes.
+				3. Unused imports: It can detect when you import a module but never use any of its functions or classes.

-				4. Function call errors: PyChecker can detect when you call a function with the wrong number or type of arguments.
+				4. Function call errors: It can detect when you call a function with the wrong number or type of arguments.

-                                5. Attribute errors: PyChecker can detect when you try to access an attribute that does not exist on an object.
+                                5. Attribute errors: It can detect when you try to access an attribute that does not exist on an object.